maitrix-org/llm-reasoners/README.md

 cd llm-reasoners
 pip install -e .
 ```
-Adding `--recursive` will help you clone exllama automatically.
-Note that some other optional modules may need other dependencies.
+Adding `--recursive` will help you clone exllama and LLM-Planning automatically.
+Note that some other optional modules may require other dependencies.
 Please refer to the error message for details.

 ## Citation
 This project is an extension of the following paper: